Cook Out 400 (Martinsville): History

 The race had no name from 1950 to 1955, before taking the name Virginia 500 in 1956.

 Goody's Powder, which was the title sponsor of the spring Martinsville Cup Series race from 1996 to 2000 and the fall Martinsville Cup Series race from 1983 to 1995, returned as the title sponsor of the spring race in 2007 to promote their new orange-flavored brand, Cool Orange, with the race title being Goody's Cool Orange 500.
 During this time, this race was the sixth race of the season and the first race where the current season's owner point standings were used to determine which cars were "go-or-go-homers" and needed to qualify into the race.
 (For the first five races, it was the previous season's owner point standings used to determine which cars were locked in the race.)

 From 2008 to 2012, the fall Cup Series race at Martinsville was sponsored Tums, which was owned by the same parent company (British pharmaceutical conglomerate GSK plc) as Goody's.
 In 2013, they reduced their title sponsorship to only the fall race with Goody's replacing Tums as the brand that was advertised in the race sponsorship.
 Legendary NASCAR and Richard Petty sponsor STP became the title sponsor of the spring race starting in 2013 and remained through 2019.

-The race logo in 2022.
-Blue-Emu was also the title sponsor of the race in 2020 and 2021 when it was 500 laps in length.

 In 2020, Blue-Emu took over naming rights for the race as part of a multi-year deal with NASCAR.

 In 2022, the race was shortened to 400 laps.
 In 2023, The NOCO Company, which makes car parts such as batteries, battery chargers and jumper cables, replaced Blue-Emu as the title sponsor of the race.
 In 2024, the race had another new title sponsor, Cook Out.